A Unified Theory of Diversity in Ensemble Learning: Additional Experimental details

 \SetKwComment{Comment}{/* }{ */}

-The result of Algorithm~\ref{alg:data_collection} is that we get an array of size $(D, M, N)$, where $D$ is the number of trials, $M$ is the ensemble size and $N$ is the number of test points.

-For Bregman divergences, the average bias and average variance are calculated by estimating the central model of each ensemble member by replacing the expectation with an average.
-Writing $\mathcal{D}_j$ as the full training data for the $j$th trial
+The result of Algorithm~\ref{alg:data_collection} is an array of size $(t, m, n)$.
+For Bregman divergences, the average bias and average variance are approximated by first estimating the left Bregman centroid for each ensemble member, replacing the expectation over the random variable $D$ with an average over $t$ trials.
+We use notation ${D}_k$ as the full training data in the $k$th trial, from which the Bagging algorithm can be applied.
+The centroid for model $i$ on a single test point $\vectorx$ is therefore estimated as,

-With this estimate of $q^\ast(\vectorx)$ the average bias and average variance are computed as
+With this estimate of $\centroid{q}_i(\vectorx)$, the average bias and average variance are computed as

-Diversity is calculated similarly, with $\qbar$ defined as the centroid combiner of the $M$ ensemble members in a given trial:
+Diversity is estimated similarly, with $\qbar$ defined as the centroid combiner rule applied to the $m$ ensemble members in a given trial: